danascheider/skyrim_inventory_management/docs/api/resources/shopping-list-items.md

 1. Belongs to the authenticated user AND
 2. Is not an aggregate list

 When this happens, the corresponding list item on the aggregate list is also automatically destroyed (if the quantity is equal to that of the list item being deleted) or updated (if the quantity on the aggregate list is greater) to stay synced with the other lists.
-When the aggregate list is synced, the `quantity` will be reduced and the `notes` value will remain `nil`.
+When the aggregate list is synced, the `quantity` will be reduced and the `notes` value will remain `null`.

 ### Example Request